jonberliner/amarcord/README.md

 # Amacord Project

 ### motivation
-+ I, Jon Berliner, grew up in a really abusive house
-+ one of the more sinister features is gaslighting
++ I, Jon Berliner, grew up in a really abusive house.
+One of the more sinister features of my childhood going still into current adulthood is gaslighting.  features include:
-    + telling me stories never happened
+    + telling me that my stories never happened
     + attributing my lived experiences that are positive to my brothers, and my brothers' negative experiences to me (really!)
     + intentionally forgetting names
     + changing the subject to false things/repremanding nonsensically for not respecting mother